-753 The restart could be done in two ways:

-- All athletes restart at the same time: That means the organizer has to add the difference time from the first collected athlete to each other collected athlete on their individual segment time. (recommended for bigger laps and/or at per day UT where the daily cut-off could be a possible elimination criterion) - The organizer does a "hunting start": That means that the athletes start in turn depending on the time differences recorded at the collection point, starting with the first collected one. (recommended for shorter laps and where the time limit is not an elimination criterion) - If an extension of the total cut-off is necessary because all athletes or most of them are affected by a longer unforeseen interruption of the race, this can be decided in exceptional cases by the event organizer together with the IUTA. - The event organizer commits to set the time limit of the corresponding race and the date/time of the award ceremony of the corresponding race in a way that no athlete will be exluded from the corresponding ceremony.
+- 789 The restart could be done in two ways: - All athletes restart at the same time: That means the organizer has to add the difference time from the first collected athlete to each other collected athlete on their individual segment time. (recommended for bigger laps and/or at per day UT where the daily cut-off could be a possible elimination criterion) - The organizer does a "hunting start": That means that the athletes start in turn depending on the time differences recorded at the collection point, starting with the first collected one. (recommended for shorter laps andwhere the time limit is not an elimination criterion)

+If an extension of the total cut-off is necessary because all athletes or most of them are affected by a longer unforeseen interruption of the race, this can be decided in exceptional cases by the event organizer together with the IUTA.

+The event organizer commits to set the time limit of the corresponding race and the date/time of the award ceremony of the corresponding race in a way that no athlete will be exluded from the corresponding ceremony.

-15. ANTI DOPING POLICY
+805 16.
+ANTI DOPING POLICY

-- IUTA adheres to the rules, regulations and policies of the World Anti-Doping Agency (WADA).
+IUTA adheres to the rules, regulations and policies of the World Anti-Doping Agency (WADA).
 With regard to penalties for doping violations, the IUTA reserves the right to follow its own rules, which are described in the section Acts of warranting Suspension and Protest.
 All IUTA members commit to recognize the rules, regulations and policies of the WADA and IUTA in its entirety.
-It is the responsibility of each IUTA member to know and to comply with the applicable anti-doping IUTA-Rules and WADA rules, regulations and policies. - If there is a conflict between WADA rules and IUTA rules, IUTA rules supersedes. - Testing of athletes may take place at any place or any time.
-The athlete who objects to an official IUTA anti-doping control or found positive after any control exposes himself to an immediate disqualification and a removal of all IUTA attributed results of the current calendar year.
-The convicted athlete must return all trophies and prize money received during the event at which the violation occurred. - In addition, the convicted athlete shall bear all costs of anti-doping controls that have convicted him/her of cheating, should the organizer so require.
-The possible opening of the B-sample is also fully at the athlete's expense. - 787 IUTA will enforce and, where appropriate, publish any sanction resulting from the 788 conviction of a doping violation in accordance with WADA rules, regulations and 789 policies and the IUTA rules. - Athletes who are currently serving a ban from sport or competition by WADA or any other inter-governmental organizations, governments, public authorities, and other public and private bodies fighting doping in sport will not be allowed to participate in IUTA events.
+It is the responsibility of each IUTA member to know and to comply with the applicable anti-doping IUTA-Rules and WADA rules, regulations and policies.

+813 If there is a conflict between WADA rules and IUTA rules, IUTA rules supersedes.

+Testing of athletes may take place at any place or any time.
+The athlete who objects to an official IUTA anti-doping control or found positive after any control exposes himself to an immediate disgualification and a removal of all IUTA attributed results of the current calendar year.
+The convicted athlete must return

+- all trophies and prize money received during the event at which the violation - 819 occurred.

+In addition, the convicted athlete shall bear all costs of anti-doping controls that have convicted him/her of cheating, should the organizer so require.
+The possible opening of the B-sample is also fully at the athlete's expense.

-Which and how many athletes of an event an event organizer has to test will be an individual part of the contract between the event organizer and the IUTA.
-The same applies to the substances to test.
-It is recommended to test the two winners and 10% of the rest of the starterfield randomly.
+- 823 IUTA will enforce and, where appropriate, publish any sanction resulting from the 824 conviction of a doping violation in accordance with WADA rules, regulations and 825 policies and the IUTA rules. - Athletes who are currently serving a ban from sport or competition by WADA or any other inter-governmental organizations, governments, public authorities, and other public and private bodies fighting doping in sport will not be allowed to participate in IUTA events. - 830 Which and how many athletes of an event an event organizer has to test will be 831 an individual part of the contract between the event organizer and the IUTA.
+The 832 same applies to the substances to test.
+It is recommended to test the two 833 winners and 10% of the rest of the starterfield randomly.

-16. TECHNOLOGY FRAUD
+834 17.
+TECHNOLOGY FRAUD